jimbro1000/Dragon32Rev3/README.md

 components can then be fitted and should work without further alteration.

+### Video PIA ###

+One of the possible features of the board is to support an extended version of the video circuitry to include external character ram.
+Adding a third PIA to the board takes a little refinement of how PIAs are interfaced.
+In this case the mapped memory for PIA1 is broken into 8 blocks, this first maps to the original memory space for PIA1 while the other 7 are effectively available to more registers.
+On this board only the first of those 7 is used (yet).
+This makes addresses
+$FF44-$FF47 map to the new PIA (referenced here as 1b).

+Register A of PIA1b is control of additional functions
+bit 0 controls internal or external character image generation
+bit 1 controls automatic invert on bit 6 of the data bus
+bit 2 is manual control of the invert signal
+bit 3 controls automatic semigraphics on bit 7 of the data bus
+bit 4 is manual control of the semigraphics signal
+bit 5 opens the external character ram to writing
+bit 6 is a clock trigger to the external character ram address
+bit 7 is unused (proposed to be CoCo compatibility switch for the keyboard)

+Register B of PIA1b is used for programming the external character ram data.

+The external character ram can only be programmed while the video is set to the internal character data of the 6847.

 ## Substitutions ##

 Many of the original components are simply unobtainable or